-3.7 The OCCUPANT shall not engage in, nor tolerate nor permit others
+3.7 The OCCUPANT shall not engage in, nor tolerate nor permit others on the

 PREMISES to engage in, any conduct declared illegal under any federal criminal statute, and/or under the Pennsylvania Crimes Code (18 Pa.C.S.A. § 101, et seq) or Liquor Code (47 P.S. § 1-101 et seq), or The Controlled Substance, Drug, Device and Cosmetic Act (35 P.S. § 780-101 et seq).

 3.8 The OCCUPANT shall not engage in, nor tolerate nor permit others on the PREMISES to engage in, DISRUPTIVE CONDUCT, or other violations of the Ordinance.